rishpandey/blog/source/_tutorials/getting-started-with-html.md

 If an element has doesn’t have a closing tag, it is only written with the starting tag, and it cannot contain any text content.
 Opening and closing tags are there to contain relevant information.

 **Attributes**
-The starting tag of an element can have special snippets of information we can attach, called **attributes**.
+The starting tag of an element can have special snippets of information we can attach, called attributes.

 Attributes have the key=“value” syntax: